Schur multipliers in Schatten-von Neumann classes: Introduction

 The singularity of $\partial_\xi^\gamma m$ around $0$ for $\gamma \neq 0$ is linked to deep concepts in harmonic analysis with profound applications in theoretical physics, differential geometry and partial differential equations.
 A Sobolev form admits fractional differentiability orders up to $\frac{n}{2} + \varepsilon$ for any $\varepsilon > 0$.
 This is optimal since we may not consider less derivatives or larger upper bounds for them.
 Moreover, \eqref{Eq-HMS} is necessary up to order $\frac{n-1}{2}$ for radial $L_p$-multipliers with arbitrarily large $p < \infty$.
 A characterization of Fourier $L_p$-multipliers for $p \neq 1,2,\infty$ is simply out of reach.

 NonToeplitz multipliers $M(x,y) \neq m(x-y)$ are no longer related to Fourier multipliers.
 This class is much less understood and their mapping properties are certainly mysterious.
 The Grothendieck-Haagerup characterization is the main known result.
-It claims that $S_M$ is bounded on $\mathcal{B}(L_2(\Omega))$ iff it is completely bounded iff there exists a Hilbert space $\mathcal{K}$ and uniformly bounded families $(u_x)$ and $(w_y)$ in $\mathcal{K}$ satisfying
+It claims that $S_M$ is bounded on $\mathcal{B}(L_2(\Omega))$ iff it is completely bounded iff there exists a separable Hilbert space $\mathcal{K}$ and two essentially bounded measurable $\mathcal{K}$-valued functions $x \mapsto u_x$ and $y \mapsto w_y$ satisfying

+The proof for general $\sigma$-finite spaces $(\Omega,\mu)$ can be found in \cite{LdlS}.
 Pisier characterized \lq\lq unconditional symbols" in connection with lacunary sets in nonamenable groups \cite{PisAJM}.
 Pisier and Shlyakhtenko applied their Grothendieck's theorem for operator spaces to characterize Schur multipliers which are completely bounded from the space of compact operators to the trace class \cite{PisS}.
 Bennett also established in \cite{Bennett} connections between completely summing maps and the mapping properties of Schur multipliers acting on $\mathcal{B}(\ell_p, \ell_q)$.
 Last but not least, Aleksandrov and Peller characterized Hankel-Schur multipliers in $S_p$ $(0 < p < 1)$ with lacunary power series (among many other results) in a very complete paper \cite{AP}.

 Despite a rich literature on Schur multipliers, it becomes rather limited regarding sufficient conditions for $S_p$-boundedness when $1 < p < \infty$.
 The main results so far are Marcinkiewicz type conditions \cite{BG,CPSW}, a careful analysis of unconditionality in Schatten $p$-classes in analogy with $\Lambda(p)$-set theory \cite{Ha}, and the alluded solution of Arazy's conjecture \cite{Ar,PS}.
 In 2019, during the \'Ecole d'automne \lq\lq Fourier Multipliers on Group Algebras\rq\rq${}$ at Besançon, Mikael de la Salle formulated a vague conjecture in search of a general class of \emph{singular Schur multipliers}.
 In 2020 he referred to it at UCLA as a dream statement for a purely noncommutative HM theorem \cite{MdlS}: